What Makes an Ethical Tour and Activity OperatorApril 26, 2019, Kyla Steeves

 Strategic partnerships can be a game changer for your tour and activity business.
 Teaming up with other travel brands can lead to more referrals, help you tap into new markets, and give you leverage over your competitors.
 However, that doesn’t mean you should work with just about anyone.

-When it comes to building relationships for your tour business, it’s important to be selective.
+When it comes to local partnership businesses, it’s important to be selective.
 Who you get involved with reflects who you are as a company.
 If they participate in unethical activities, your association with them will act as a stamp of approval.
 That’s why it’s best to choose wisely and make sure their core values align with your own.

 Plus, a partner who doesn’t share the same vision might not have your best interests, or those of your guests and destination, at heart.
 As such, the partnership will be short-lived, unsuccessful, and ultimately, damaging to your reputation.